 On the other hand - if you write one of their singles and the song blows up on the radio - you’re golden.
 We’ll take a look at that too.

 But first we need to know what streams are worth to the songwriters these days.

 Ahh isn’t that the golden question.
 How much money do I make as a songwriter off streaming?
 And not to sound koy - but - it really depends.

-As a general rule of thumb, 1,000,000 streams (say on one of the key streaming services) might (and I say might) generate the songwriter about $850, all rights reserved.
+As a general rule of thumb, 1,000,000 streams (say on one of the key DSPs) might (and I say might) generate the songwriter about $850, all rights reserved.
 (Yes, eight hundred and fifty dollars).

 How much is the label making?
 Oh probably like $4,500.
 Yikes.
 Them labels again!
 But all good, that’s just what it is.

-Now, I’m very reluctant to give out that $850 per millions streams figure. it's apparently a pretty complex formulae and it varies WILDLY from streaming service to streaming service.
+Now, I’m very reluctant to give out that $850 per millions streams figure.
+It's apparently a pretty complex formulae and it varies WILDLY from company to company..